Latte Tags

 {iterateWhile}{/iterateWhile} structured foreach

-{include 'file.latte'} includes a template from other file
+{include 'file.latte'} includes a template from another file

 {sandbox 'file.latte'} includes a template in sandbox mode